Give your kitchen a minimalist makeover

 Continue this approach with other appliances - look for built-in models and hidden storage solutions.
 Dishwashers, fridge freezers and washing machines can all be integrated into a fitted kitchen – and even bins can be kept out of sight.
-If you do have have appliances on display, select ones that coordinate as seamlessly as possible with the rest of your colour scheme.
+If you do have appliances on display, select ones that coordinate as seamlessly as possible with the rest of your colour scheme.

 Moving from the wall to the floor, it’s common for the Scandinavian kitchen to have either a pale wooden floor or monochrome tiles.
 Both of these looks can be created with our vinyl flooring available in sheet form, self-adhesive tiles and planks.
 Vinyl is comfortable underfoot, cost effective and easy to install and remove when you redecorate.

+Our Holman grey pendant ceiling light (pictured), is in keeping with typical Scandi style with its curved edges and muted grey tone.
 While the pendant lighting is about creating a feature, the rest of the lighting should be more subtle.
 Think about adding a few spotlights that are the same colour as your ceiling.
 That way they won’t distract from the rest of your look, but will make sure you get the illumination you need.

-For smaller touches, add geometric swirl cushions to kitchen chairs or benches.
+For smaller touches, add geometric cushions to kitchen chairs or benches.
 Cushions not only add colour but also soften the look and make your kitchen a more comfortable space for you and your guests.

-And lastly, finish the look with the odd brightly-coloured vase, fruit bowl or lantern.
+And lastly, finish the look with the odd brightly coloured vase, fruit bowl or lantern.
 If you've chosen open storage options, remember that your cooking and dining utensils will be on show, so opt for ones in eye-catching, decorative shades.